lzh-mb-mod/RTSCamera/README.md

   - You can press `L` and uncheck `Enable Attack Specific Formation` to disable this feature.

+- You can select your formations by clicking on troop cards.
+You can press `Alt` to show the mouse and drag right mouse button to rotate the camera when mouse is shown.

-- You can select your formations by clicking middle mouse button them.
+- You can select your formations by clicking middle mouse button on soldiers.
 Selected troops will be highlighted with green outline.

   - You can press `L` and uncheck `Middle Click to select formation` to disable this feature.